Starbucks Corporation: A Cash Cow With Significant Growth Potential

 We have a Buy Rating on the stock with a 1-year Price Target of $106/share.

-Given its position as a global coffee shop chain, Starbucks (NYSE:SBUX) has been significantly impacted by the Covid-19 outbreak.
+Given its position as a global coffee shop chain, Starbucks (NYSE:SBUX) has been significantly impacted by the COVID-19 outbreak.
 However, things are now looking up.
-In China, a majority of SBUX stores are operating, including those in Wuhan, the epicenter of the Coronavirus pandemic.
-In addition, the company is experiencing improvements in the rate of same store sales declines in the region.
+In China, a majority of SBUX stores are operating, including those in Wuhan, the epicenter of the coronavirus pandemic.
+In addition, the company is experiencing improvements in the rate of same-store sales declines in the region.
 SBUX has indicated that it expects operations in China to return to normal within two quarters.
-In the United States, based on a March 22, 2020 directive by management, SBUX operations continue to be limited to drive-throughs and no contact deliveries for the most part.
-The firm has tested a variety of service options in 300 domestic stores including contactless service, entryway pickup, curbside delivery, and at home delivery.
+In the United States, based on a March 22, 2020, directive by management, SBUX operations continue to be limited to drive-throughs and no contact deliveries for the most part.
+The firm has tested a variety of service options in 300 domestic stores including contactless service, entryway pickup, curbside delivery, and at-home delivery.
 SBUX has stipulated that it will reopen as many stores as possible beginning May 4, 2020.
-In our opinion, in order to comply with social distancing norms that are likely to remain in place for some time, initially some SBUX stores will continue as drive through only, others might utilize the mobile order and pay feature for contact less pickup and delivery, and others may open for to go ordering.
-Over the longer term, Covid-19 will be controlled and the economy will recover.
+In our opinion, in order to comply with social distancing norms that are likely to remain in place for some time, initially some SBUX stores will continue as drive-through only, others might utilize the mobile order and pay feature for contactless pickup and delivery, and others may open for to-go ordering.
+Over the longer term, COVID-19 will be controlled and the economy will recover.
 In turn, restaurants will evidence a return of customer traffic consistent with prior levels.
 Our analysis on SBUX pertains to that longer term time horizon, between years 2021 through 2025.

 Investment Conclusion

-SBUX has over reached with the number of stores in the United States (U.S.).
+SBUX has overreached with the number of stores in the United States (U.S.).
 Licensed SBUX cafes do not reflect the SBUX culture.
 SBUX menu items are extremely expensive.
-McDonald’s (NYSE:MCD) McCafe is stealing SBUX afternoon sales share.
+McDonald's (NYSE:MCD) McCafe is stealing SBUX afternoon sales share.
 These are staple arguments made by investors betting against the SBUX stock.
 The fact remains that SBUX is an easily attainable luxury and people enjoy being associated with the SBUX brand.
-The company’s same store sales are growing and it is opening new stores rapidly, in the U.S. and in international geographies.
-In addition, SBUX has additional levers to drive revenue growth including: delivery orders, the rewards program, and the consumer packaged goods (CPG) deal with Nestle, all of which are in the earlier stages of their revenue generation capacities.
-Moreover, the firm has a highly profitable business model, that given market dynamics is likely to continue to generate billions of dollars in operating cash flows every year.
+The company's same-store sales are growing and it is opening new stores rapidly, in the U.S. and in international geographies.
+In addition, SBUX has additional levers to drive revenue growth including: delivery orders, the rewards program, and the consumer packaged goods (CPG) deal with Nestle (OTCPK:NSRGY) all of which are in the earlier stages of their revenue generation capacities.
+Moreover, the firm has a highly profitable business model, given market dynamics are likely to continue to generate billions of dollars in operating cash flows every year.
 Furthermore, the prolific generation of significant free cash flows ensures that the firm has resources at scale to turnaround from any challenges the core business might potentially experience.
 Considering the strong fundamentals surrounding SBUX, we rate shares a Buy, with a 1-year Price Target of $106/share, which is based on our 5-year Discounted Cash Flow (DCF) model that takes into account earnings from years 2021 through 2025.

 Short Thesis